-It comes with annotation feature, using which you can point out details on your screen and communicate better.
+It comes with an annotation feature, using which you can point out details on your screen and communicate better.

 Vmaker also comes with a workspace feature, where you can keep a track of all your bug reports while collaborating with your team.

 With Vmaker, reporting a bug issue is as easy as 1 2 3.
 Just open the Vmaker app, screen record the bug, and share the video link with your team.

 If you enjoyed reading the above article, then here are a few more articles you might be interested in further reading!

 How to Film Yourself Without Freaking Out | Actionable Recording Tips

 Best Screen Recorders for Team Collaboration and Remote Working